Legacy Admissions Gives White Kids Another Leg Up

 The college admissions process can be summed up in one word: grueling.

-Many of us can remember praying for the perfect SAT score, poring over the details of your personal statement, and trying to pass that one weekend you babysat your cousins off as real job experience.
+Many of us can remember praying for the perfect SAT score, poring over the details of personal statements, and trying to pass that one weekend spent babysitting cousins off as real job experience.
 And that’s if you’ve got support from your high school or parents who can advise you through the application process—which can sometimes take more than six months.
 There are thousands of students across the country that don’t even know where to begin when it comes to applying to college.

 Legacy preference gives white, wealthy students yet another advantage over other deserving candidates, who are most often students of color, from low-income homes or both.
 There is no way to predict what kind of student an individual will be based solely on where their parents went to school.
 Legacy preferences only protect white mediocrity and enforce impossibly high standards for students of color.